 Mitchell & Lisa Fuerst: A community-minded couple leads the way

-Lisa, current Emanate Health Foundation Board chairwoman, remembers a childhood where health care was a luxury.
+Lisa, current Emanate Health Foundation Board of Trustees chairwoman, remembers a childhood where health care was a luxury.
 Her mother, a proud woman with an incredible work ethic, struggled daily to provide a home for her family.
 When the family could no longer afford their home, Lisa went to live with her grandmother, who eventually doled out silver dollars from her precious collection in order for Lisa to have gas money to travel to and from North-West College as a student.
 Many years later, by serendipity, Lisa met Mitchell and they later married.

 After graduation, Lisa became an entrepreneur, built a successful medical billing company, and eventually became North-West College’s vice president.
-She feels strengthened by her past and appreciates the life she has with Mitchell and their two teenagers, Matthew and Farrah.
-Lisa’s gratitude heightens her desire to give back: “I am very proud to be a part of the Emanate Health family, including the Foundation Board.
+She feels strengthened by her past and appreciates the life she has with Mitchell and their two children, Matthew and Farrah.
+Lisa’s gratitude heightens her desire to give back: “I am very proud to be a part of the Emanate Health Family, including the Foundation Board.
 I want to have an impact.”